isc-projects/kea/doc/sphinx/arm/classify.rst

    options, are associated with the spawned class.
 This permits configuring limits which apply for all packets associated with a class spawned at runtime, according to the ``template-test`` expression in the parent template class.
-For a more detaild description on how to configure limits using the limits hooks library see the :ref:`hooks-limits-configuration`.
+For a more detailed description on how to configure limits using the limits hooks library see the :ref:`hooks-limits-configuration`.
    For example, using the configuration below, ingress DHCPv6 packets that have client ID values (in the format expressed by the Kea evaluator) ``foobar``